nlesc-nano/ceiba/paper/paper.md

 that will create a `monte_carlo.csv` file containing the dataset.

 The example presented above is of course trivial and does not necessitate the collaborative efforts of multiple people.
 In real-life applications each job could for example be a computationally expensive quantum mechanical calculation of the properties of a given molecular structure or the molecular-dynamics based simulation of the docking between two large proteins.
-We hope that for these cases, where each job can require up to several days of calculation on a super-computer, *Ceiba* can provide a easy solution to orchectrate the creation of the database an insure its consistency.
+We hope that for these cases, where each job can require up to several days of calculation on a super-computer, *Ceiba* can provide a easy solution to orchectrate the creation of the database an ensure its consistency.

 # Acknowledgements